juliaingram/nys-pharmacies-masters-project/README.md

 I also estimated the population outside of NYC living more than a 10-minute drive from a pharmacy in 2017 and 2022, finding that that population has increased from 15% of the state to 23% over the last five years.

-Below is the methodology for the data collection and analysis process:
+Below is the methodology for the data collection and analysis:

 ## Data Collection
 ### State Pharmacy Data